 Projected water demands by customer category through 2040 are shown in Tables 4-2.
 Future demands are estimated as the product of future services and expected water use per service.
 Future services are based on historical growth rates in the District.
-Single family residential services are projected forward using the historical growth rate for the last five years.
-The multi-family residential service projection is based on local development plans.
-Commercial services are projected forward according to the historical ratio of residential to commercial services, while the institutional service projection is based on the long-term growth rate for this class.
-The forecast assumes no change in the number of industrial services.
-The projected average annual growth rate in services across all customer categories is approximately 0.1 percent.
+Residential services are projected forward using the long-term historical growth rate.
+Both commercial and institutional services are projected forward using the historical growth rate for the past 10 years, while industrial services are projected using the past 20 years.
+The projected average annual growth rate in services across all customer categories is approximately 1.4 percent.
 Historical and projected services are shown in Figure 4-3.
+Also shown in the figure is the services projection from Cal Water's Water 2010 UWMP.